1990–91 Eastern Counties Football League

-The 1990–91 Eastern Counties Football League season was the 49th in the history of Eastern Counties Football League a football competition in England.
+The 1990–91 season was the 49th in the history of Eastern Counties Football League a football competition in England.

+Wisbech Town were champions, winning their third Eastern Counties Football League title, while Braintree Town were promoted to the Southern Football League for the first time in their history.

 Premier Division

 The Premier Division featured 20 clubs which competed in the division last season, along with one new club, promoted from Division One: